 Project 2025 Tax Overhaul Blueprint: What You Need to Know

-Some people wonder what Project 2025 is and what it proposes for the IRS, income tax brackets, tax cuts, and capital gains tax rates.
+Some people wonder about Project 2025 and its proposals for the IRS, income tax brackets, tax cuts, and capital gains tax rates, especially now that Trump is making sweeping changes that mirror the playbook.

 If you’ve been on social media or tuned into the news lately, you may have heard about Project 2025, a controversial policy blueprint developed by the Heritage Foundation.
-A 900-page mandate from the conservative think tank is getting attention for its eyebrow-raising proposals.
+The 900-page mandate from the conservative think tank is getting attention for its eyebrow-raising proposals that now seem to mirror much of Donald Trump's second-term policies.

 Sign up for Kiplinger’s Free E-Newsletters